tbielawa/Taboot/docs/development.rst

    $

 You now have patch sets which you can send in for perusal and acceptance.
-You can submit them via email.
-If you are interested in working directly on the project then submitting a few patches is the place to start.
-If, for some reason, you are unable to attach patches to the ticket system you can email the patches to

-the user smilner at the domain red hat dot(.) com.
+Open a new ticket in our issue tracker or attach them to an existing ticket.

 Running Unit Tests